anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter04.rst

 Validation of the Reference Implementation
 ------------------------------------------

 In order to ensure that a given RI-2 meets the requirements specified in the RA-2, a set of test cases specified in RC-2 should be executed.
-A selection of these test cases is documented in `RC-2 Chapter 2 <../../../ref_cert/RC2/chapters/chapter02.md>`__.
+A selection of these test cases is documented in :doc:`ref_cert/RC2/chapters/chapter02`.

 Currently, Kuberef is validated by running the RC-2 testsuite in GitLab.
 This RC-2 testsuite version is determined based on the Kuberenetes version deployed by Kuberef.
 The list of testcases can be found in the Kuberef ``.gitlab-ci.yml`` file.

-For deploying your own RC-2 toolchain, please refer to the steps mentioned in `RC-2 Kubernetes Testing Cookbook <../../../ref_cert/RC2/chapters/chapter03.md>`__.
+For deploying your own RC-2 toolchain, please refer to the steps mentioned in :doc:`ref_cert/RC2/chapters/chapter03`.

 Automation Tooling
 ------------------